gdha/www.it3.be/_posts/2016-05-11-SANmigration.md

 At that moment in time I realized I wrote some scripts to do exactly the same 4 years ago to recreate an exact copy of the VGs and so on of systems located in a remote data center which needed to be migarted via tapes (it was from an external party).
 Therefore, I decided to give it a try.

 First of all grab the sources of the script [1] and install it somewhere on the source and target system.
-An important note is that the target system needs to have SAN storage available (amount of physical disks needs to be equal or more, and the size of the disks should be in the neighorhood of the original sizing).
+An important note is that the target system needs to have SAN storage available (amount of physical disks needs to be equal or more, and the size of the disks should be in the neighborhood of the original sizing).

 On the source system you just need to run the script: